 👉 Learn why high-hydration dough matters in Roman pizza

-Fermentation is time doing quiet work: developing flavour, improving dough structure, and creating a more balanced texture.
-Roman pizza relies on precision, and controlled fermentation supports both the crisp bake and the overall eating experience.
+Fermentation is time doing quiet work: building flavour, improving structure, making the dough easier to digest.
+Roman pizza relies on precision, and longer fermentation supports both the crispness of the final bake and the cleaner flavour profile that makes the style so distinctive.

-👉 Read the role of long fermentation in Roman pizza
+👉 Read about the role of fermentation in Roman pizza

-Crispness isn’t just “more cooking”.
+Crispness isn’t simply “more heat” or “more time”.
 It’s the right bake, at the right moment, for the right dough.
-When Roman pizza is baked properly, the exterior sets cleanly and the slice holds its shape, while the interior stays balanced instead of dense.
+When Roman pizza comes out correctly, the exterior sets with a clean snap and the slice holds its shape — while the interior stays balanced rather than turning dense or dry.

 👉 Read why Roman pizza often feels lighter

-If you want the best Roman pizza experience, don’t order like you’re dining solo.
-Roman pizza is built for variety.
+If there’s one thing that changes the Roman pizza experience, it’s this: don’t order for yourself alone.
+Roman pizza is built for variety across a shared table.

 👉 Use our guide on what to order at 170 Grammi

-If you’re new to Roman pizza, the best way to understand it is simple: order with variety, share across the table, and pay attention to the base.
-The crunch isn’t a gimmick.
-It’s the style.
+If you’re trying Roman pizza for the first time, the approach is simple: order with variety, share across the table, and pay attention to the base.
+The crunch isn’t decoration.
+It’s the point.

 👉 Explore the dine-in menu